 Pheromones offer one of the most powerful solutions for environmentally and ecologically friendly pest control.
 Yet, their use has been limited to baiting traps and disrupting mating for the past 60 years.
 At Pheronym, we believe pheromones can do much more.
 Pheronym is unlocking the potential of pheromones and revolutionizing their use in the global pest control market.

 The answer lied in understanding the biopesticide market.
-The biopesticide market has three major segments: 1- biochemical pesticides (including pheromones, attractants and repellents), 2- plant incorporated pesticide (the most widely used one is the Bt. toxin), 3- biological control organisms/predators such as ladybugs and beneficial nematodes.
+The biopesticide market has three major segments: 1- biochemical pesticides (including pheromones, attractants, and repellents), 2- plant-incorporated pesticide (the most widely used one is the Bt. toxin), 3- biological control organisms/predators such as ladybugs and beneficial nematodes.
 Each segment of the biopesticide market has different problems.
-Pheromones are species specific leading to narrow markets.
+Pheromones are species-specific leading to narrow markets.
 Plant incorporated pesticides are genetically modified organisms, which have an image problem.
 Their success has also lead to insects evolving resistance.
-Biocontrol agents can be species specific or broad spectrum, but they are living organisms and have a short shelf life which can impact efficacy in the field.
+Biocontrol agents can be species-specific or broad-spectrum, but they are living organisms and have a short shelf life which can impact efficacy in the field.
 We decided to look at the market from a different angle.
 Instead of focusing on the weakness on the business side, we decided to focus on the biological strength of each market and integrate the biological strengths to make a strong business solution.
-We can use the pheromones’ specificity (biological strength) to improve reliability and efficacy of biocontrol organisms which have a broad host range (biological strength).
+We can use the pheromones’ specificity (biological strength) to improve the reliability and efficacy of biocontrol organisms which have a broad host range (biological strength).
 That was the aha moment!!.
 With this approach, we can still preserve pheromones’ features and benefits for environmentally friendly pest control and make them a superior option for pest control.